How can Yachtsnet offer these lower rates? |

 Yachtsnet's lower

-have expensive marina-based offices, or use large magazine display
+have expensive marina-based offices, or use many magazine display

 brokerage adverts give only very sketchy details of the individual

-boats available, and to find out more you have to wait for details
+boats available, and to find out more you have to either have to wait for details

-to be posted to you.
+to be posted to you, or look online for more information.
 With Yachtsnet, however, buyers can see

 Buying a boat through Yachtsnet |